Join Oxford Medical Alumni

 - Recent Medical Graduate?
-If you are graduated through the Oxford Medical School within the last three years then you are already a member of OMA.
+If you graduated through the Oxford Medical School within the last five years then you can join.
+Membership costs £30.00.
+(Please note this is a one off payment and covers the first five years after your qualification as a doctor from the Oxford Medical School.
 Access the Oxford Medical Alumni Secure Pages to find out about the full range of services.
+JOIN OMA HERE

 - Medical teacher but not an Oxford matriculand?
-If you are not a matriculated member of the University of Oxford but taught or teach medical students then you should apply for membership, and pay your annual subscription.
+If you are not a matriculated member of the University of Oxford but taught, or teach, medical students then you can join HERE.
 Your application for membership will be reviewed by the OMAAB and you will be notified of the outcome in due course.
-If you have any questions please contact OMA.
+Your membership fee will be refunded if your application is unsuccessful.

 - Not a matriculated member of the University of Oxford?
-You should apply for membership and your application for membership will then be considered by the OMAAB.
+You can apply for membership HERE.
+Your application for membership will then be considered by the OMAAB.
 You will be notified of the outcome of your application in due course.
+Your membership fee will be refunded if your application is unsuccessful.
 Please note that if you are not a medical teacher, and have not matriculated at Oxford, you will not have access to the same range of benefits as alumni.
-If you have any questions please contact OMA.

 Osler House started on a site next to the Radcliffe Infirmary in the early 1940's as the social focus for the Oxford Clinical School.
 Named after Sir William Osler it is now to be found on the John Radcliffe Hospital site, where it remains exclusively for the use of the clinical medical students.
 Whether you enjoyed sports, bops, societies, or just a space to hang out with your friends, Osler House had something to offer to everyone.
 The excellent welfare support network is still in place to ease students through the tougher times and the academic reps raise ‘ideas, concerns or expectations’ with academic staff.